'Chef-driven' barbecue restaurant coming to Pelham - Shelby County Reporter

 Pippert said he is aware Creekside’s location is prime for business once concerts start back, and welcomes all concert-goers.
 “I’m aware people will probably use our parking lot for concerts,” he laughs.
 “But hopefully they’ll come in, grab a bite and a beer before the concert starts.”

 Ultimately, Pippert said he wants to build something special that everyone can enjoy.
-The proverbial, if you build it, they will come, and hopefully, they’ll come with an appetite for great food and a great atmosphere.
+With the mindset of “If you build it, they will come,” he hopes they will come with an appetite for great food and a great atmosphere.

 “I don’t want this to be a run-of-the-mill barbecue joint,” he said.
 “We have a beautiful space that we’ve put a lot of work into, and I want the food to match it.”